WELCOME TO STROUD FILM FESTIVAL 2024.

 Film is powerful in how it can raise important questions of our time, challenge our thinking and open space for discussion.
 Food, farming and the future of the planet are all important issues that feature; Six Inches of Soil, Wilding, A Year in a Field, The Letter and

-by local filmmakers looking closely at their surroundings and Collaborating with the Land offers an experimental approach to film and nature.
+Can I Live?
+Nature and Time features work by local filmmakers looking closely at their surroundings and Collaborating with the Land offers an experimental approach to film and nature.

-are told through film in Action, Adventure, Character.
+Marc Jobst is director of the screen adaptation of the world’s most popular Manga series, One Piece.
+He explores how stories are told through film in Action, Adventure, Character.
 The following week director Zara Balfour introduces the premiere of short drama Morning Star.

 Injecting some speed into our events, Roller Dreams includes not only a classic film about skating but also an exemplar demonstration of live roller skating as part of the night, Fanny the Other Mendelssohn explores the life of Felix Mendessohn’s composer sister, Scala!!! documents the history of the ground- breaking London cinema, and Stroud Valleys Artspace hosts For Tish, a screening and residency celebrating the work of Tyneside photographer Tish Murtha.
 We’re delighted that Vue Stroud will be the venue for The Red Shoes, programmed following the success